 Phone: (619) 543-6222

 The Hearts & Hands Doula Program began at the UCSD's Hillcrest Medical Center in San Diego in late 1999 as a grass-roots project run solely by volunteers.
 It evolved steadily on its own for two years, growing in both the number of volunteers and the numbers of families served.
 In 2002, funding was received from the First 5 Commission of San Diego (then called the San Diego County Children and Families Commission) along with in-kind support from UCSD Medical Center.
 During this second phase of growth, Hearts & Hands focused on establishing the infrastructure of the program and was able to expand both outreach and volunteer management capabilities.
 In 2004, a two-year grant from the California Endowment enabled our program to continue to develop, and it has since become one of the largest and most successful hospital-based programs in existence.

 By 2022 Hearts & Hands doulas attended the births of over 6,600 babies, representing many thousands of hours of volunteer time.
 The clinical outcomes of these births have been outstanding: results include shorter labors, less use of pain medications, fewer medical interventions, and a significant reduction in the cesarean section rate.

 Doula care has also been shown to improve breastfeeding rates and enhance long-term parenting competency - and patient satisfaction is high.

-Looking toward future growth, the primary objectives of our program are: 1) Continue increasing the number of families in San Diego receiving doula care by expanding capacity for community outreach, and for recruitment, training, retention, and utilization of volunteers; 2) Ensure the project's sustainability by implementing a plan for a broad base of financial support; 3) Expand the availability of doula care in other communities by sharing best practices and lessons learned, and by providing assistance to other organizations interested in replication of this model.
+Looking toward future growth, the primary objectives of our program are: 1) Continue increasing the number of families in San Diego receiving doula care by expanding capacity for community outreach, as well as for recruitment, training, retention, and utilization of volunteers; 2) Ensure the program's sustainability by implementing a plan for a broad base of financial support; 3) Expand the availability of doula care in other communities by sharing best practices and lessons learned, and by providing assistance to other organizations interested in replication of this model.